fleschutz/PowerShell/docs/FAQ.md

 <details><summary>Why use PowerShell?</summary>

-✔️ **It's powerful** - fully control your computer
+✔️ **It's powerful** - fully control your computer.

-✔️ **It's easy to learn** - see the tutorial at: https://www.guru99.com/powershell-tutorial.html
+✔️ **It's easy to learn** - see the tutorial at: https://www.guru99.com/powershell-tutorial.html.

-✔️ **It's cross-platform** - available for Linux, Mac OS and Windows
+✔️ **It's cross-platform** - available for Linux, Mac OS and Windows.

-✔️ **It's open-source and free** - see the Github repository at: https://github.com/PowerShell/PowerShell
+✔️ **It's open-source and free** - see the Github repository at: https://github.com/PowerShell/PowerShell.

-✔️ **It's fully documented** - see the official documentation at: https://docs.microsoft.com/en-us/powershell
+✔️ **It's fully documented** - see the official documentation at: https://docs.microsoft.com/en-us/powershell.
 </details>

 <details><summary>How to install PowerShell on Linux?</summary>